thb/react-todo-lists/4_with-redux/README.md

 2. Connect Components to Redux: Use connect from react-redux to connect components to the Redux store.

 3. Replace Context and useReducer: All state management (tasks and filters) will be handled by Redux, and connect will be used to map state and dispatch to props.

+With old school redux, we have to use

+mapStateToProps and mapDispatchToProps to map state and dispatch to props.